 What Klippa can do for you

 At Klippa, we trained our models to help companies automate document processing.
 With many years of training our AI-powered OCR engine, you can be sure that our software, DocHorizon, works reliably and accurately.
-Making use of our solution means that you can save yourself from the daunting task of data annotation and still make use of all benefits.
+Making use of our solution means that you can save yourself from the daunting task of data annotation and still make use of all the benefits.

 Klippa DocHorizon